llm-workflow-engine/llm-workflow-engine/README.md

 ChatGPT Wrapper is an open-source unofficial Python API and CLI that lets you interact with ChatGPT.

 ## Highlights

 🤖 Programmable ChatGPT.
 The ChatGPT Wrapper lets you use the powerful ChatGPT bot in your *Python scripts* or on the *command line*, making it easy to leverage its functionality into your projects.

 💬 Runs in Shell.
 You can call and interact with ChatGPT in the terminal

+## Updates
+- 17/02/2022: v0.3.16 - Ability to open multiple sessions at the same time.
+Code now works with ChatGPT Plus subscription.
+- 14/02/2022: v0.3.15 - Updated model to text-davinci-002-render-sha (turbo model)
+- 14/02/2022: v0.3.11 - Fixed many bugs with installation.
+Code is refactored.
+Now able to use the python wrapper with a proxy.
+- 18/01/2022: v0.3.8 - Commands now are run only using !.
+For instance to enable read mode (for copy-paste and long prompts) you need to write now `!read` instead of `read`.
+This is to avoid conflicts with the chatgpt prompts.
+Fixed timeout issue.
+- 17/01/2022: v0.3.7 - Added timeout to `ask` method to prevent hanging.
+Fixed return to terminal breakdown.
+Streaming output now is activated by default.

 ## How it works